samuel2l/MultiVendorPlatform-Mobile-Application/README.md

 - replace the cloudinary keys in the profile/services/profile_service.dart as well

 - follow [Flutter Stripe package docs](https://pub.dev/packages/flutter_stripe) to integrate stripe for android and ios

+- in the payments/screen/payments.dart file replace the publishableKey with your stripe publishablae key from the stripe website

 - the other services need to be up and running.
 The steps to run each service are in their readme's

 - **Shopping Microservice:**